On the classical and quantum dynamics of a class of nonpolynomial oscillators: Introduction

 \section{Introduction}

 The classical nonlinear oscillator introduced by Mathews and Lakshmanan and characterized by the Lagrangian,

 where $\omega_0$ and $\lambda$ are parameters, has drawn considerable interest in the literature due to its unique simple harmonic oscillatory behavior \cite{mathews1974unique, mathews1975quantum}.
-The nonlinear system (\ref{ml}) and its generalizations are continuously studied for many aspects such as $3$-dimensional \cite{lakshmanan1975quantum} and $d$-dimensional generalizations \cite{ranada2002harmonic, vkc2013} and rational extensions of the potentials \cite{quesne17}.
-Higgs geometrically interpretated the above nonlinear system which emerged while generalizing the Cartesian coordinates of Euclidean geometry.
+The nonlinear system (\ref{ml}) and its generalizations are continuously studied for many aspects such as $3$-dimensional \cite{lakshmanan1975quantum} and $d$-dimensional generalizations \cite{ranada2002harmonic, vkc2013, quesne2016}, rational extensions of the potentials \cite{quesne2015, quesne17} and its inverted version \cite{Schulze2015}.
+Higgs geometrically interpreted the above nonlinear system which emerged while generalizing the Cartesian coordinates of Euclidean geometry.
 He also obtained a non-polynomial Lagrangian while defining the harmonic oscillator in generalized coordinates which arises on the gnomonic projection onto the tangent plane from the center of the sphere \cite{higgs1979dynamical}.
 The one-dimensional version of the Higgs oscillator is described by the Lagrangian,

 where $k$ is a parameter related to the curvature.
-The Higgs oscillator has also attracted considerable attention since its introduction to the literature \cite{ranada2002harmonic,carinena2004non}.
+The Higgs oscillator has also attracted considerable attention since its introduction to the literature, mainly from the point of view of the notion of superintegrability.
+The two dimensional Higgs oscillator is considered to be an example of a superintegrable system in a non-flat space \cite{Bonatas}.
+We may point out a few such studies on different integrable and superintegrable generalizations of Higgs oscillator \cite{ball1, ball2, ball3}, cuboctahedric Higgs oscillator \cite{aball2009}, quantum dynamics on its relativistic generalization \cite{Mohammadi} and also on the aspect of quantum exact solvability \cite{carinena2004non,carinena2007quantum, carinena2017}, construction of nonlinear coherent states with the observation of deformed oscillator algebra \cite{nlcs} and also on revealing generators of hidden symmetries and the conformal algebra \cite{OEvnin}.

-Both the above nonlinear systems are unique examples for the dynamics of systems in curved space.
-Interestingly, Carinena etal. obtained the two nonlinear systems while studying the dynamics of harmonic oscillator on the two dimensional Riemann spaces ($M^2_k$) of constant curvature (that is, sphere $S^2$ and hyperbolic plane ${\cal H}^2$).
+Both the above nonlinear systems correspond to specific examples for the dynamics of systems in curved space.
+Interestingly, Cari\~{n}ena et al. obtained the two nonlinear systems, while studying the dynamics of a harmonic oscillator on the two dimensional Riemann spaces ($M^2_k$) of constant curvature (that is, sphere $S^2$ and hyperbolic plane ${\cal H}^2$).
 In this unified approach, the curvature $k$ was treated as a parameter and the corresponding Lagrangian of the harmonic oscillator potential in terms of geodesic polar coordinates $(R, \Phi)$ on $M^2_k$ is expressed as \cite{carinena2004non,carinena2007quantum}

 where ${\displaystyle T_k = \frac{S_k}{C_k}}$, $S_k$ and $C_k$ are $k$-dependent trigonometric functions.
 They are defined as

 Here $k>0$ denotes the spherical plane, whereas $k < 0$ denotes hyperbolic plane and $k = 0$ denotes the Euclidean plane.